 Rep. Bob Goodlatte, R-Va., introduced the bill on April 10.
 It currently has 24 co-sponsors (19 Republicans and Democrats).

-The bill would amend the HR 1462 was assigned to a House committee.
+The bill would amend the Clean Air Act to prohibit the Environmental Protection Agency from approving sales of gasoline containing more than 10 percent ethanol.
+HR 1462 was assigned to a House committee.

 The ABC has confirmed several speakers, including U.S. Rep. Paul Ryan, R-Wis., and Sen. Joe Manchin, D-W.Va.